 Human Development and Family Sciences

-Our Human Development and Family Sciences (HDFS) programs prepare you to serve families and individuals in various careers ranging from child care program roles, coordinating social services for children and families and working in a variety of human service systems such as mental health, juvenile justice, child welfare and programs assisting the poor.
+Our Human Development and Family Sciences (HDFS) programs prepare you to serve families and individuals in various careers ranging from teaching in early childhood education programs, coordinating social services for children and families and working in a variety of human service systems such as mental health, juvenile justice, child welfare and programs assisting the poor.

 At the undergraduate level, you can choose between emphases in family and individual development, family social services and child development.
 In your coursework, you’ll learn about human development and family systems and the influences they have on each other during all life stages.
 Graduates from HDFS may also receive the Certified Family Life Educator (CFLE) credential, early childhood-related credentials through Illinois Gateways and the Certified Child Life Specialist (CCLS) through the Association of Child Life Professionals.